Extreme Chocolate Cake

 In a saucepan, combine raspberries, 2 tablespoons sugar, cornstarch, and water.
 Bring to boil, and continue boiling 5 minutes, or until sauce is thick.
 Strain sauce through a mesh strainer to remove seeds.

 Preheat oven to 325 degrees F (165 degrees C).
-In a metal bowl over a pan of simmering water, melt white chocolate chips with half-and-half, stirring occasionally until smooth.
+In a metal bowl over a pan of simmering water, melt white chocolate

 In a large bowl, mix together cream cheese and 1/2 cup sugar until smooth.
 Beat in eggs one at a time.
 Blend in vanilla and melted white chocolate.
 Pour half of batter over crust.
 Spoon 3 tablespoons raspberry sauce over batter.
 Pour remaining cheesecake batter into pan, and again spoon 3 tablespoons raspberry sauce over the top.
 Swirl batter with the tip of a knife to create a marbled effect.